Pilbara Underground Power Project

 The Pilbara Underground Power Project (PUPP) is a partnership between the State Government's Royalties for Regions Pilbara Cities initiative and Local Government, delivered by Horizon Power.

-Pilbara Underground Power Project aims to provide cyclone affected North West towns with a safe and reliable power supply, by replacing ageing overhead electricity infrastructure with underground networks.
-The project will dramatically reduce the likelihood of power outages to essential services, regional residents and businesses during, and immediately following, adverse weather events.
+The Pilbara Underground Power Project is providing cyclone affected North West towns with a safe and reliable power supply, by replacing ageing overhead electricity infrastructure with underground networks.
+The project is designed to dramatically reduce the likelihood of power outages to essential services, regional residents and businesses during, and immediately following, adverse weather events.

 The State Government is the major financial contributor to the project through the Royalties for Regions program.
-Local Government will contribute 25 per cent to the project.
+Local Government has contributed 25 per cent to the project.

 The scope of the project encompasses:

 - Street services - work such as installation of transformers and switchgear and energising the system post installation, from Bulk Supply Substations to Street Pillars.

 - House services - connections from the pillars to the houses and commissioning.

 - Street light erection - installation and energising of street lighting.

 - Demolition - removal of replaced assets such as transformers, overhead lines, streetlights, house services etc.